jasonish/suricata-rpms/README.md

 ## Updating for a Patch Release

-Given an update from version 6.0.10 to 6.0.11, the process of an update might look like (note all command are to be run in the directory corresponding to the version being updated):
+Given an update from version 6.0.10 to 6.0.11, the process of an update might look like (note all commands are to be run in the directory corresponding to the version being updated):

 - Edit `6.0/suricata.spec`